Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 $ |S| = 2^n $

-This exponential growth with the number of variables makes exhaustive enumeration quickly infeasible:
+This exponential growth makes exhaustive enumeration quickly infeasible.
+Consider how rapidly the numbers escalate:
-- 10 variables $=>$ 1,024 states
+- 10 variables $=>$ 1,024 states (trivial)
-- 20 variables $=>$ 1,048,576 states
+- 20 variables $=>$ 1,048,576 states (still manageable)
-- 30 variables $=>$ 1,073,741,824 states (over a billion)
+- 30 variables $=>$ 1,073,741,824 states (over a billion — getting difficult)
-- 100 variables $=>$ $1.27 times 10^30$ states (impossible to enumerate)
+- 100 variables $=>$ $1.27 times 10^30$ states (more states than atoms in a trillion universes)

+To put this in perspective: if you could check one billion states per second, verifying a 100-variable system would take longer than the age of the universe — multiplied by $10^21$.

-Traditional _explicit-state_ model checking stores each state individually, making verification infeasible for systems with more than a few million states.
+Traditional _explicit-state_ model checking stores and manipulates each state individually.
+Even with optimizations like hash tables and efficient graph algorithms, this approach hits a wall around $10^7$ to $10^8$ states.
+Yet real systems routinely have $10^20$ states or more.

 Real systems easily exceed these limits:
 - A simple mutual exclusion protocol with 10 processes: $> 10^10$ states